fsprojects/Paket/docs/content/installation.md

 <blockquote>The following guide provides the various installation methods for each of the three top developer operating systems.</blockquote>

-The first step for any operatinng system is to clone the [Paket repository]() locally.
+The first step for any operating system is to clone the [Paket repository](https://github.com/fsprojects/Paket) locally.

     git clone git@github.com:fsprojects/Paket.git